 - You may have to pay an annual fee, and many gas cards come with a high APR.

 - Some gas cards for bad credit are secured credit cards, meaning you have to put down a cash deposit as collateral.

 When it comes to gas cards for poor credit, there are quite a few options to consider.
 The following list of credit cards includes the best gas cards for bad credit on the market today.

-Discover it® Secured: Best secured card for gas rewards
+Discover it Secured Credit Card: Best secured card for gas rewards

-Because it’s a secured credit card, the Discover it® Secured is one of the easiest gas cards to get approved for.
+Because it’s a secured credit card, the Discover it® Secured Credit Card is one of the easiest gas cards to get approved for.
 You’ll have to put down a cash deposit as collateral to get started, but this card will report your credit payments to the three credit bureaus, helping you build credit over time.
-There’s no annual fee and no hidden fees, yet you’ll earn 2 percent back on the first $1,000 you spend on gas and dining each quarter (then 1 percent) as well as 1 percent back on all other purchases.
-Discover will also match all the rewards you have earned after the first year.

-Journey Student Rewards from Capital One: Best gas card for students
+Capital One Quicksilver Student Cash Rewards Credit Card: Best gas card for students

-Credit One Bank® Unsecured Visa® for Rebuilding Credit: Best for building credit
+Credit One Bank Platinum Visa for Rebuilding Credit: Best for building credit*

 Chevron/Texaco Techron Advantage Card: Best for big gas discounts